jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/de-montfort-university.md

 16. Where any research is subject to any associated contractual arrangements and/or grant conditions that conflict with this policy, the provisions of such contractual arrangements and/or grant conditions will take precedence.

-17. It is recognised that there are sound reasons why the openness of research data may need to be restricted.
+17.It is recognised that there are sound reasons why the openness of research data may need to be restricted.
 For example (but not limited to) the following:

 a. where individuals’ legitimate interests would be compromised (e.g. under the Data Protection Act);
 b. where data is commercially sensitive;
 c. where intellectual property rights do not permit;
 d. where the investment of time/money/resources would be disproportionate to the anticipated benefits to the University and/or research community.

 18. These are decisions that individual researchers should look at on a case by case basis, for each dataset, and (where the project is funded) may have to justify their decision to the research funder.

-19. It is recognised that DMU researchers who generate original data must have reasonable right of exclusive first use for an appropriate and well-defined period, which may vary by subject and discipline area.
+19.It is recognised that DMU researchers who generate original data must have reasonable right of exclusive first use for an appropriate and well-defined period, which may vary by subject and discipline area.
 They may, therefore, wish to set an embargo on the publication of their data.
 This should be considered from the earliest stages of project planning and set out in the Data Management Plan.

 20. DMU researchers are required to comply with the conditions of their research funders’ data management policies.